CMU-17-214/f2023/assignments/hw3.md

 **Deliverable 2: System sequence diagram.** Create a system sequence diagram identifying all interactions between a user and the system when the user plays the game.
 The system sequence diagram should help you determine what interactions the high-level system makes available to its users.
 For more information on system sequence diagrams, see Chapter 10 of Larman’s Applying UML and Patterns.
 Turn this in as <code>system-sequence-diagram.pdf</code>.

 **Deliverable 3: Behavioral contract.** Provide behavioral contracts for the following interaction initiated by the user: _The user attempts to move a worker_.
 The contract should explicitly describe the preconditions and postconditions for the interaction, and your behavioral contract should be consistent with your domain model and interaction diagrams.
 Constructing behavioral contracts should help you envision important changes of internal state of the game when a player interacts with the game.
 You may provide explicit examples to clarify your contract.
 For more information on contracts, see Chapter 11 of Larman’s Applying UML and Patterns.
-Turn this in as <code>contract.pdf</code> or <code>contract.md</code>.
+Turn this in as <code>contract.pdf</code>.

-**Deliverable 4: Justification.** Write a short report that answers the following questions to justify your design choices.

-1. How can a player interact with the game?
-What are the possible actions?

-2. What state does the game need to store?
-Where is it stored?
-Include the necessary parts of an **object model** to support your answer.
+**Deliverable 5: Object model.** Create an object model of your game, documented as a UML class diagram.
+The object model should describe the classes and interfaces of your design, as well as their key associations (with cardinalities), attributes, and methods.
 For more information on class diagrams, see Chapter 16 of Larman’s Applying UML and Patterns.
+Model only the core of the game, not GUI elements or test code.
+Turn this in as `object-model.pdf`.

+**Deliverable 4: Justification for handling state.** The implementation needs to store state about the status of the game (at least players, current player, worker locations, towers, and winner).
+One key design question is usually what objects should store what state.
+For each kind of state the game needs to store explain where you store it.
+Provide a justification (with reference to design goals/principles/heuristics) for your responsibility assignment for state; discuss the alternatives you had considered and the trade-offs they entailed that led you to choose this particular design (essentially, your design process).
+Ensure that your answer is consistent with your object model.
+Turn this in as `state-justification.pdf`.

-3. How does the game determine what is a valid build (either a normal block or a dome) and how does the game perform the build?
-Include the relevant parts of an **object-level interaction diagram** (using method names and calls) to support your answer.
+**Deliverable 5: Interaction for building.** Reason about how the implementation determines what is a valid build (either a normal block or a dome) and how it performs the build.
+Identify what actions are needed and which objects and methods are responsible for performing those actions.
+Provide a justification (with reference to design goals/principles/heuristics) for your decision on assigning responsibilities; discuss the alternatives you had considered and the trade-offs they entailed that led you to choose this particular design (essentially, your design process).
+Include the relevant parts of an **object-level interaction diagram** (using method names and calls) for your final design.
 For more information on interaction diagram notation, see Chapter 15 of Larman’s Applying UML and Patterns.

-To receive full credit, each of your answers to these questions must both:

-* Refer to design goals, principles, and patterns where appropriate.
-* Discuss the alternatives you had considered and the trade-offs they entailed that led you to choose this particular design (essentially, your design process).

-Turn this in as `justification.pdf` or `justification.md` (and include diagrams if needed).

-**Summary of Design deliverables:**

-* `/domain-model.pdf`
-    * domain model of Santorini
-* `/system-sequence-diagram.pdf`
-    * system sequence diagram
-* `/contract.pdf` (or .md)
-    * behavioral contracts for “The user attempts to move a worker”
-* `/justification.pdf` (or .md)
-    * Question 1 written answer
-    * Question 2 written answer
-        * Necessary parts of object model
-    * Question 3 written answer
-        * Necessary parts of object-level interaction diagram
+Turn this in as `build-justification.pdf` containing both the text of your answer and the interaction diagram.

+In summary, we expect 6 files for the design part of this assignment: `/domain-model.pdf`, `/system-sequence-diagram.pdf`, `/contract.pdf` (for moving a worker), `/object-model.pdf`, ``/state-justification.pdf` (for responsibility assignment regarding state), and `build-justification.pdf` (for responsibility assignment regarding the build action).

-To submit these documents, push them to the root directory of your Santorini repository on Github.
+To submit these documents, (a) push them to the root directory of your Santorini repository on Github and (b) submit them as a zip file for peer review to Canvas.
+Do not include your andrewId or name in any of the documents so that peer review can be performed anonymously.

 ### Implementation & Test

-Implement the game **in and only in Java** based on your design and test it.
-As usual, document your code using Javadoc for all public functions.
+Implement the game **either** in Java or TypeScript (not both).
+As usual, document your code for all public functions.

 It is encouraged that your tests should include unit tests as well as integration tests that set up the game and play sequences of turns.
 To achieve that, it is a good strategy to write tests while you implement each function, and go back to add a little more tests in case you missed any important test cases and functionality after you complete your implementation.

 There is no specific numeric goal for testing (neither for your codes or for our grading), but we expect to see tests of individual key functions (e.g. move and build functions) and tests of sequences of multiple actions of game play.
 But we are NOT looking for coverage of every possible corner case, and we will NOT inject bugs to evaluate the bug-finding ability of your test suites like Homework 2.
 Remember that this homework is not all about tests, and you should not spend too much time writing **complete** test suites.
 However, as a useful and necessary step in software construction, tests are helpful in that they can help you build confidence that your implementation is correct at a high level and that your interfaces are easy to use.

 We would like you to run your code by calling the methods directly.
 We do not expect a user interface, either in command line or graphical, in this assignment.
-You may find it useful to create a simple command line UI when you are developing the code, but we don’t expect you to implement or test a command line UI as part of your program/testing.
+You may find it useful to create a simple command line interface when you are developing the code, but we don’t expect or recommend that you do so.

+Your implementation should determine when somebody has won by moving to the third level.
+You do not need to detect that a player won because the other player cannot move.

 You should update your design documents from milestone 3a based on insights gained from the implementation.
-We expect that the submitted models and code align.
+You can develop models and code in any order and typically there will be some iteration.
+However, we expect that the submitted final models and code align.

 **Deliverables:** Commit all your code to your GitHub repository and ensure that your project is built and tested on Github Actions -- which you will need to set up yourself (see appendix 3).